EricZinda/Perplexity/backlog.md

             you did not have 2 thing
             Host: How many in your party?

-        - Add better setting information up front
+        - (done) Add better setting information up front
         - USER: Nothing, thank you.
             I don't know the words: addressee
         - USER: and salmon